Skip to main content

 caution

-In the event you did not read a word above and skipped down here, we will reiterate it one more time:
+In the event you didn't read a word above and skipped down here, we'll reiterate it one more time:

 You cannot do conditional testing on the DOM unless you are either: